mwcz/palebluepixel/content/posts/033 - particles and pi - dimo comes to life.md

     </figcaption>
 </figure>

-She takes one step forward, hoping to participate.
-Her footstep echoes down the length of the room.
-The children turn at the sound, and the batons suddenly clatter to the ground.
-They've vanished.
-It's her turn now.

-# What's DiMo?

 DiMo (short for Digital Motion) is an annual exhibit at GeekSPARK, which itself is a branch of SparkCon.
 I haven't been to any previous years' installations, but this year included digital visualizations projected onto a large wall, with three LED batons that visitors could use to control the visualizations.

+I created one of the three "exhibits".
+Each exhibit used the same set of
+input: the coordinates of the colored batons.
+My exhibit is a particle gravity simulation, created with [three.js][3js].

 ![ring animation in dimo]({filename}/static/images/033/ring-anim.gif)